How to Clone Hard Drive to USB External Drive

 migrate os - 1

-*Change Windows SID: When cloning multiple machines on the same network, select “Change Windows SID” to prevent security issues related to network access.
+*Change Windows SID: When cloning multiple machines on the same network, select “Change Windows SID” to prevent SID duplicated issues related to network access.
 This direct approach allows you to change windows sid without sysprep, making large-scale cloning operations much quicker and more efficient.

+Step 2: Confirm Partition Size.
 Review and resize the partitions on the target disk as needed.
 Once ready, click the “Start Clone” button to begin the cloning process.
-After cloning is complete, set the target disk as the boot disk in the BIOS and boot the system from it.

 migrate os - 3